Saturday, June 7, 2008

 "Ticket to Ride!"

 Smithers Division, Skeena Subdivision, 1958 - 1959.
-I had just turned 15, and by now had it down to a science riding the trains between Prince Rupert and Terrace.
+I had just turned 15, and by now had it down to a science riding in the cabs of freight and log trains between Prince Rupert and Terrace.

 0 Comments - Click here: